 b.
 We will not be liable for failure to provide services where it is not reasonably practicable to do so due to circumstances beyond our control.

 c.
 Indemnity: You will indemnify us against any fines, costs, expenses, losses or other harm that comes to us from following any unlawful instruction or instruction to act in an unlawful way that was given by you.

 d.
-Limitation of liability: Our fee rates are determined on the basis of the limits of liability set out in these Terms.
-Before contracting for work to be done, you may request that we agree to a higher limit of liability (provided we can obtain insurance cover) in which case we may adjust our fee rates or make an additional charge.
+Limitation of liability: Our fee rates are determined on the basis of the limits of liability set out in the next four paragraphs.
+You may request that we agree to a higher limit of liability (provided insurance cover can be obtained therefor) in which case our fee rates may be adjusted, or an additional charge may be made.

 e.
 There shall be no personal liability of any of our principals, directors, partners, employees, agents or sub-contractors arising in any way out of the performance or non-performance of services or relating to the supply of products.

 f.
 We shall have no liability for any indirect or consequential losses or expenses suffered by you, however caused, including but not limited to loss of anticipated profits, goodwill, reputation, business receipts or contracts, or losses or expenses resulting from third party claims.

 g.
 Our aggregate financial liability to you shall not exceed the pro rata fees paid for the action(s) which gave rise to such liability.